jaredblyth/asp-net-blog-editor/README.md

 These two modules are separate but work together.
+There is now a vesion of Blog Editor written in C#.

 Blog Editor allows a user to create blog entries into a SQLServer database.
 It has a cookie-based security system that requires the user to login with a password before making any changes.